GSA-TTS/identity-dev-docs/_pages/oidc.md

         This specifies that a user has been authenticated with an HSPD12 credential (requires PIV/CAC)

   #### LOA Values
-  These not recommended, they are for legacy compatibility only.
+  These are not recommended, and only for legacy compatibility.
     - **`http://idmanagement.gov/ns/assurance/loa/1`**
       Equivalent to IAL1
     - **`http://idmanagement.gov/ns/assurance/loa/3`**